646.757.4500 • 800.605.1500

 Four Inspection Reports

 A lot of information is collected during the inspection.
-Providing you with four inspection reports optimizes delivery of this information to you.
-All four reports are included in the home or building inspection fee you are quoted.
+Providing four inspection helps you understand the condition of the real estate you purchasing.
+All four reports are included in the inspection fee you are quoted.

 The On-Site Verbal Inspection Report is the Engineer's discussion of the inspection findings with you.
 The on-site verbal report provides instant information and the opportunity to ask the Engineer questions.

-The On-Site Written Inspection Report is a short-form report that highlights the Engineer's major findings.
-This on-site report includes major issues such as heating, termites, leaks, structure, hot water, electrical system, roof, etc.
+The On-Site Written Inspection Report is a short-form report that highlights the Engineer's findings.
+This on-site report includes heating, termites, leaks, structure, hot water, electrical system, roof, etc.

 The Emailed Written Inspection Report includes information relevant to the inspected home or building and to real estate purchases in general.
 Details are provided about both major and minor findings.
 Additional information is included so you can make an informed decision about purchasing the real estate.

 The Termite Inspection Report is a specialized report banks often need to issue a mortgage.
-If there is no termite evidence, the termite inspection report we provide is often sufficient.
-If there is termite evidence, then termite control measures need to be applied.
+If there is no termite evidence, the termite inspection report is often sufficient to issue a mortgage.
+If there is termite evidence, then termite control measures are needed.
 The firm that applies the termite control measures then issues a termite inspection report.
 Traditionally, termite control measures are paid for by the seller.

 Is The Inspector A

-Many inspection companies send out non-Engineer inspectors when the buyer expects a Licensed Engineer.
+Many inspection companies send out non-Engineer inspectors when the buyer requested a Licensed Engineer.
 At the site, the non-Engineer Inspector may promise a review by an Engineer in the office.
-It is unethical to send a non-Engineer when you expect and are paying for Engineering services.
+It is unethical to send a non-Engineer when you think you receiving Engineering services.

-Section §197-4.2 of the State of New York State home inspector law requires non-Engineer home inspectors to have the following wording in the pre-inspection agreement:
+Section §197-4.2 of the State of New York State home inspector law requires non-Engineer home inspectors to include the following wording in the pre-inspection agreement: